DDogCap/discfinder-app/SOURCES_STYLING_COMPLETE.md

 # Sources System - Styling Complete ✅

 ## Overview
-The SourceManager component has been successfully restyled to match the consistent DiscFinder app design patterns.
+The SourceManager component has been successfully restyled to match the consistent DZDiscFinder app design patterns.

 ## Changes Made